Skip to main content

 employees: List<Employee>

-Supported types are bool, int, double, String, Duration, DateTime, ByteData, UuidValue, and other serializable classes, exceptions and enums.
-You can also use Lists and Maps of the supported types, just make sure to specify the types.
+Supported types are bool, int, double, String, Duration, DateTime, ByteData, UuidValue, Uri, BigInt, Vector, HalfVector, SparseVector, Bit and other serializable classes, exceptions and enums.
+You can also use Lists, Maps and Sets of the supported types, just make sure to specify the types.
+All supported types can also be used inside Records.
 Null safety is supported.
 Once your classes are generated, you can use them as parameters or return types to endpoint methods.

 Limiting visibility of a generated class